oshosingh/Complete-Placement-Preparation/md/ARRAYS.md

 [Find index of 0 to replaced to get maximum length sequence of continuous ones ](http://www.techiedelight.com/find-index-0-replaced-get-maximum-length-sequence-of-continuous-ones/)

-[Find maximum product of two integers in an array ](http://www.techiedelight.com/find-maximum-product-two-integers-array/)
+[Find maximum product of two integers in an array - DONE ](http://www.techiedelight.com/find-maximum-product-two-integers-array/)

 [Shuffle a given array of elements (Fisher–Yates shuffle)